-(To Parent) TO: Date:

-This letter is to officially notify you that as of (date) (Student's Name) , is suspended from school for a period of , nis suspension has been discussed with your child at an informal hearing.
-The reason(s) for the suspens in violation of paragraphso f the Code of Student Conduct. ermitted to participate in any school activities or to enter any t during the period of the suspension.
-Your child will be permitted to return to school on • • (date) the Board of Education, or the Board's appointed designee, rd of Education or its designee in order to be heard against e held in executive session; and to be represented at the ring in this matter, please immediately notify the Treasurer ve fourteen (14) days from receipt of this notice to file an appeal. ve fourteen (14) days from receipt of this house to file diff ent may seek your child's permanent exclusion if he/she is pupil was sixteen (16) years of age or older at the I for a violation listed in O.R.C. §3313.662(A), and if the he time of such violation pup sincen (10) jems of age of older at a and of Special Modernian T Superintendent, Principal, or Assistant Principal cc: Treasurer of Board of Education Student
+(To Parent) TO: Date: This letter is to officially notify you th (date), is suspended from school for a period of (Student's Name) , is suspended from sensor for a period of caused this suspension has been discussed with your child at an informal hearing.
+The reason(s) for th e suspension is/are as follows: in violation of paragraphs of the Code of Student Conduct. school premises.
+Academic credit wi permitted to return to school on ate) if applicable; to have a hearing before the suspension; to request that the he hearing.
+If you wish to schedule an ap ension to the Board of Education, or the Board's appointed designee, the Board of Education or its designee in order to be heard against earing be held in executive session; and to be represented at the opeal hearing in this matter, please immediately notify the Treasurer.
+You have fourteen (14) days from receipt of this notice to file an perintendent may seek your child's permanent exclusion if he/she is uent child for a violation listed in O.R.C. §3313.662(A), and if the older at the time of such violation.
+Superintendent, Principal, or Assistant Principal TD 1 CE1 .' ~ ap i i i i i i pui, oi i i i i i i i i i i i i i i i i i cc: Treasurer of Board of Education Student